notiflowsDocs

 You can combine throttle with other control steps:

-This batches events for up to an hour, then ensures the user doesn't receive more than one batched notification every 4 hours.
+This digests events first, then ensures the user doesn't receive more than one digest notification every 4 hours.

 On this page